railwayapp/docs/src/docs/guides/private-networking.md

 <Collapse title="Go Fiber">

 `fiber` is a web framework for Go.
-When configuring your Fiber app, you should set the Network field to `tcp` to have it listen on IPv6:
+When configuring your Fiber app, you should set the Network field to `tcp` to have it listen on IPv6 as well as IPv4:

 ```go
 app := fiber.New(fiber.Config{